OpenCAPI/ThymesisFlow/README.md

 # Welcome to the Home of ThymesisFlow
-Thymesisflow is a HW-SW co-designed prototype enabling hardware disaggregation of compute resources on POWER9 processor systems.
+ThymesisFlow is a HW-SW co-designed prototype enabling hardware disaggregation of compute resources on POWER9 processor systems.
 The current design supports disaggregation of memory by "stealing" it from a neighbour node, and is based on OpenCAPI.